amotivv-inc/memory-box-inference/README.md

 #### Maintaining Context Across Multiple Turns

-The OpenAI Responses API supports multi-turn conversations by using the `previous_response_id` field.
-This proxy passes this field directly to OpenAI, allowing your applications to maintain conversation context:
+The gateway supports multi-turn conversations by using the `previous_response_id` field:

 1. Send your initial request without a `previous_response_id`
-2. Extract the response ID from OpenAI's response (`response.id`)
+2. Extract the response ID from the response (`response.id`)
 3. For follow-up messages, include this ID as `previous_response_id`

 #### Example: Multi-turn Conversation